 Mr. Dmitry Kirsanov has acted as General Director (CEO) of LLC Best Price, the Group's principal operating subsidiary, since 2007.
-Mr. Kirsanov will be appointed as a member of the Board of Directors prior to or around 10 March 2021.
+Mr. Kirsanov will be appointed as a member of the Board of Directors with effect from the LSE Admission.
 Mr. Kirsanov has over 20 years of experience in retail industry.
 He previously worked as a sales executive officer at Kopeika from 1999 until 2007 and, prior to that, from 1994 until 1997, at Coffee Trade Company and Soft Pro.
 Mr. Kirsanov holds management degrees from the Open University of the U.K. and the International Business Academy received in 2002 and 2003, respectively.
 Mr. Kirsanov also underwent studies under the MBA-Synergy programme of the Plekhanov Russian University of Economics in 2007.